 JanTerm

 JanTerm is much like a collegiate mini semester.
 Students choose four topical two-week seminars that offer a greater opportunity to explore new course topics which may not fit into the traditional academic year, but are perfect for shorter, more intensive study.
-Courses are developed by faculty, administrators, and staff, all of whom bring tremendous creativity and personal passion into the classroom.
-Typically, about 70 unique classes are offered each year.
+Courses are developed by faculty and staff as well as parents, grandparents, and alumni, all of whom bring tremendous creativity and personal passion into the classroom.
+Typically, about 80 unique classes are offered each year.

-For an example of the kinds of courses offered, please review the JanTerm 2023 At-a-Glance Catalog or the full JanTerm 2023 Course Catalog.
+To see the types of courses offered, please download the JanTerm 2025 At-a-Glance Catalog (PDF) or the full JanTerm 2025 Course Catalog (PDF).

 - Program Goals